arnaudmorin/docker-getting-started/docs/tutorial/persisting-our-data/index.md

     docker volume create todo-db
     ```

-1. Stop the todo app container once again in the Dashboard (or with `docker rm -f <container-id>`), as it is still running without using the persistent volume.
+1. Stop the todo app container once again with `docker rm -f <container-id>`, as it is still running without using the persistent volume.

 1. Start the todo app container, but add the `-v` flag to specify a volume mount.
 We will use the named volume and mount
    it to `/etc/todos`, which will capture all files created at the path.